Login / Signup

 Your cart is empty

-The perfect Raspberry Pi add-on to your project when you have to control a large number of loads.
-Stackable to 8 layers, the card can add up to 64 relays to each Raspberry Pi in a compact form factor.
+The perfect add-on for your project when you have to control large number of loads.
+Stackable to 8 layers, the card can add up to 64 relays to each Raspberry Pi in a compact form factor - now with a Home Assistant integration!

-Pluggable connectors make the 8-RELAYS card easy to use when multiple cards are stacked up.
-All relays have NO and NC contacts and can switch 120VAC/8A or 24VDC/8A.
+Pluggable connectors make the Eight Relays card easy to use when multiple cards are stacked up.
+All relays have NO and NC contacts and can switch 120VAC/4A or 24VDC/4A.

 Status LEDs conveniently grouped on one side of the board show when relays are on or off.
 A power LED shows when power is applied.
 A reset switch permits shutting down the Raspberry Pi without the use of a keyboard and monitor.

-The card is compatible with all Raspberry Pi versions from Zero to 4.
+The Eight Relays card is compatible with all Raspberry Pi versions from Zero to 5.
 All stacked cards share the I2C bus using only two of the Raspberry Pi’s GPIO pins to manage all eight cards.
 This feature leaves the remaining 24 GPIOs available for the user.

 Shutting down the Raspberry Pi by turning off the power can result in SD Card failure.
 To prevent this, a shutdown command needs to be used before power cut-off.
 But this requires a monitor, keyboard and mouse connected to the Pi.

 A momentary on push button installed at the edge of the board provides a convenient way to shut down the Raspberry Pi.
 The button is routed to pin 37 (GPIO 26).
-You need to write a script that monitors this pin, and if pressed for more than the desired time, issues the shut-down command.
+You need to write a script which monitors this pin, and if pressed for more than a desired time, issues the shut-down command.